What is ToggleTalk?

 Toggle Talk is a fully-developed language arts curriculum supplement that uses scripted lessons to teach students how to recognize and produce language in both their home/informal language and the classroom/formal language.
 Lessons use picture sorting, writing, and read-alouds with custom-written storybooks to introduce the concept of home/informal/non-academic language vs. classroom/formal/academic language.
 Toggle Talk lessons are about 15-20 minutes long and are delivered by the classroom teacher about 2-3 times a week for about 16 weeks.

 All Toggle Talk lessons are scripted to ensure fidelity of implementation across teachers with different levels of knowledge about dialect differences, grammar, and contrastive analysis.
-A training program to teach educators how to implement Toggle Talk includes a hands-on half-day workshop prior to beginning Toggle Talk and on-site observations with feedback session throughout the first year of implementation.
+A training program to teach educators how to implement Toggle Talk includes a hands-on full-day workshop prior to beginning Toggle Talk and on-site observations with feedback sessions throughout the first year of implementation.

 Visit the ToggleTalk project website to learn more.